Yandex Cloud

 To create a user:

-1. In the management console, select the folder with the cluster.
+1. In the management console, select the folder containing the cluster.

 3. Click the cluster name and select the Users tab.